 Mrs S Barratt (Head of House)

-Teresa House is led by Mr Cordell who is supported by a keen and strong back up team: Mrs Henry, Mrs Shuttleworth, Miss Goulding / Mrs Rogerson and Mrs Cullis and Mrs Byam.
+Teresa House is led by Mrs Becher who is supported by an ethusiastic and dedicated team: Mrs Henry, Mrs Shuttleworth, Mrs Goulding.
+Mrs Cullis and Mrs Byam.
 Non- teaching members of the house include, Mrs Clayton and Mrs O’Hara.

-Last year in the house competition we came third, and we are very committed to going at least ‘one better’ than this in 2016-2017.
+Last year in the house competition we came first, and we are committed to maintaining this in 2018-2018.
 While we are committed to doing well in all forms of competition, we aim to foster Christian values that our house patron, Mother Teresa, stood for: service to, and care for others.

 Mrs V Becher (Head of House)